Preparing Teachers for Collaborative Classrooms

 Unfortunately, there is a large number of these third-generation studies and they cannot all be covered here.
 Undoubtedly, more meta-analyses and reviews will be published soon.
 This will encourage theories to emerge, explaining the elements responsible for the effectiveness of CL.

-Notwithstanding, we would like to offer some explanations that the studies on peer tutoring have provided and which can be generalized to CL.
+Notwithstanding, we would like to offer some explanations that the studies on peer tutoring have provided and that can be generalized to CL.
 On the one hand, there is the possibility to adjust the pedagogical help that one-to-one or very small group relationships allow.
 In this privileged interaction, in which the teacher has deliberately structured the prototype dialogue between the teacher and the group of students—referred to as IRF—is divided into three phases: teacher initiates dialogue (I), students respond (R), and teacher offers feedback (F).
 In CL, this dialogue is enriched by one of five phases: IRFCE (Person & Graesser, 1999).
 In this interaction, both tutor and tutee follow the IRF structure but, because there is cooperation (C), responses from both pair members may improve and the quality of this joint response is what the tutor finally evaluates (E).
 The cooperation phase is the key to explaining the effectiveness of peer tutoring and its potential advantages.
 Enriching interactive mechanisms, some more tutorial in nature (led by the tutor) and others more collaborative (led by both tutor and tutee), emerge in this one-to-one scenario, when tutors display their skill and pedagogical strategies (Duran & Monereo, 2005).

 This explanation allows us to understand how the pupil receiving pedagogical help from his or her teammate learns.
 However, we need to refer now to the pupil who offers help and the possibility of learning by teaching (Duran & Topping, 2017).
 Research into how pupils learn by teaching their classmates suggests that for learning by teaching to occur, as Roscoe and Chi (2007) suggested, interaction must be structured and pupils must be taught how to get away from simply “telling” knowledge and move toward a constructive process of reflection by explaining and questioning things.
 This is a crucial element to be built into classrooms, where pupils not only learn from their teachers but also from the mutual pedagogical help they give each other.